tfarray/OpenApi-To-PowerShell/README.md

 Get-Amp1Computers
 ```
 * Final Note : I improved the generated API, you can find the modified ps1m file under /Examples/Amp1

+# FAQ
+## Why do I have a strange variable ending with an `X` (example : hostX)
+* Some variables are belonging to the Powershell system, and can't/shouldn't be used.
+You can easily find more  if you search for **about_Automatic_Variables** that will explain you why our script can't use those.
+Those variables HAD to be renamed, and adding an X is a way to get around this issue.
+Don't worry, the query will make the correct API call.
+You can safely ignore the trailing X.